 I also see lots of 6-6.5 shoes that I want but are too small.
-I also seem to find really really cute dresses but upon further inspection notice that they are smocked and smocking does not look good on me.posted about 4 years ago
+I also seem to find really really cute dresses but upon further inspection notice that they are smocked and smocking does not look good on me.posted over 4 years ago

 Hehe loved reading your post!
 I agree with you, I also see lots of size 6 shoes!
 And size 9-10 shoes. :P